-The Vanderbilt Psychiatric Hospital is a full service, 88-bed psychiatric hospital.
+The Vanderbilt Psychiatric Hospital is an 88-bed acute psychiatric hospital.
 Specialized services are offered to children, adolescents, and adults.
-The hospital includes specialty units that focus on chemical dependency, attention deficit disorders, affective disorders, sexual abuse, post traumatic disorders, and geropsychiatry.
-Day programs and intensive outpatient programs are offered.
+The hospital includes specialty units that focus on chemical dependency, affective disorders, posttraumatic stress disorders, and thought disorders.
+Day programs and an intensive outpatient program are offered.